 Figure 6: The different cluster patterns that can be used depending on the track angle (red line): (a) column, (b) diagonal, (c) 2 by 1, (d) 3 by 1.

 6. Track reconstruction

-249

-251

-252

-253

-254

-255

-257

-250

-262

-263

-In the beam test analysis, we focus on the studies of the through-going tracks as more complicated typologies (e.g. showering, curved low-energy tracks) can bias the results.
-Hence simple reconstruction algorithms DB-SCAN [12] are sufficient in our case.
+In the test beam analysis, we focus on the studies of the through-going tracks as more complicated typologies (e.g. showering, curved low-energy tracks) can bias the results.
+Hence simple reconstruction algorithms like DBSCAN [15] are sufficient in our case.

 We select a track if it is crossing the whole detector without breaks or splits.
 A split is defined as the case where there is more than one cluster in a given column.
-An event containing a split is thus a multiple track event which is dismissed.
-However, with the resistive spreading, two parallel tracks may not be separated with a gap and thus misreconstructed as one single track.
+An event containing a split is thus a multiple track candidate and is rejected in our analysis.
+However, with the resistive spreading, two close parallel tracks may not be separated by a gap and thus misreconstructed as one single track.
 To reject such a topology, a cut on the pad multiplicity in each cluster was implemented.
 The cut value was optimised for each MicroMegas voltage and electronics shaping time.
 Examples of the accepted and dismissed events are shown in Figure 7 (a) and (b) respectively.

-7. Spatial resolution

-As described in section 1, the momentum resolution has to be better than 10% at $1~{\rm GeV/c}$ but, to fully exploit the ND280 upgrade capabilities, an even better momentum resolution would be suitable.
-The momentum resolution is directly connected to the spatial resolution through the Gluckstern